Freeport Area of Bataan: Logo

 The second and current logo of FAB, used since April 2011, features the FAB in blue text with red and blue swirl or spiral on the upper-right of the text, and the text "Freeport Area of Bataan" below.
 The swirl or spiral of the logo symbolizes growth, swirl's interlocking parts represents trade and partnership, and red and blue are reminiscent of national pride, with red exudes determination, passion and strength, and blue depicts stability and depth.
-This logo is currently used on the freeport zone's administration building since late 2011.
+This logo is currently used on the freeport zone's administration building since 2012.
+The logo's blue and red colors also reflect that the zone was inherited from BEPZ/BEZ/PEZA, with BEPZ/BEZ being the zone's former name and PEZA as its operator until the turnover of operations and management of the zone to AFAB on July 2010 that led to the abolishment of BEPZ/BEZ.